RobertMueller2/WorkspaceSwitch.NET/README.md

 - Switch Virtual Desktop
   - Default `CTRL,WIN+1..0`
   - modifiers can be changed with command line parameter `--switch-desktop-modifiers`
+  - use `NONE` to disable
 - Move active window to target virtual desktop
   - Default `WIN,SHIFT+1..0`
   - modifiers can be changed with command line parameter `--move-window-modifiers`
+  - use `NONE` to disable
 - Move active window to target virtual desktop and switch to the same virtual desktop
   - Default `CTRL,WIN,SHIFT+1..0`
   - modifiers can be changed with command line parameter `--switch-and-move-modifiers`
+  - use `NONE` to disable

 Additionally, pinning/unpinning windows to all desktop ("sticky") is possible with the default key combination `WIN,SHIFT+T`.
-It can be overridden with the parameter `--sticky-key-combination`, followed by `MODIFIER1,MODIFIER2,...+KEY`
+It can be overridden with the parameter `--sticky-key-combination`, followed by `MODIFIER1,MODIFIER2,...+KEY`.
+Again, `NONE` instead of a combination can be used to disable the hotkey.

 If you want to bind `WIN+1..0`, please note they are already bound to the taskbar.
 To disable these, you can use the following registry command: